To view your price please login or contact us

 20μL

-On arrival, products should be stored between -30 and -15°C. If stored correctly the kit will retain full activity for 12 months.
+On arrival, products should be stored between -30 and -20 °C. If stored correctly the kit will retain full activity until the indicated expiry date.

 Reaction Volume